- What is a Non-Resident External (NRE) Account?

-NRE and NRO Accounts
+- Benefits of NRE Account and NRO Account

 This blog will provide you with all the information you need to know about NRE and NRO accounts, including their key features and which account to choose based on your financial needs.

-What Is a Non-Resident External (NRE) Account?
+What is a Non-Resident External (NRE) Account?

 A Non-Resident External account is a type of account at an Indian bank where an NRI can deposit foreign currency in Indian rupees.
 In simpler terms, it is an Indian rupee–denominated account that converts your foreign currency into INR at the time of deposit.
 One thing to note is that any amount deposited in an NRE account must be earned outside India.